melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-templates/consent-request-doubles.md

 We would like your consent to vaccinate ==short patient name==.
 You can respond by filling in our online form.

 > [!NOTE]
-> Dnot reply to this email to tell us your decision.
+> Do not reply to this email to tell us your decision.
 The link to the online consent form is below.

 ## About the MenACWY vaccine